hasii2011/pyutmodelv2/README.md

 [![PyPI version](https://badge.fury.io/py/pyutmodel.svg)](https://badge.fury.io/py/pyutmodel)

 𝓟 𝓨 𝓤 𝓣 stands for Python UML Tool.
-This is the external data model for Pyut that allows for external plugin development
+This is the second version external data model for Pyut that allows for external plugin development.
+This version relies on Python's data classes thus removing lots of boilerplate code as well as "java" idiom code.

 ## Developer Notes
 This project uses [buildlackey](https://github.com/hasii2011/buildlackey) for day to day development builds